VAERS Data: COVID Vaccines vs. Other Vaccines

 Let’s do some math, since I love math.
 58.7% of the adverse events reported to VAERS are for the COVID Vaccinations (1.42x more than other vaccinations).
 64.8% of the hospitalizations listed on VAERS are for the COVID Vaccinations (1.84x more).
 74.5% of the deaths reported to VAERS are for the COVID Vaccinations (2.92 x more).
 Don’t forget there have been at least 10x the number of non-COVID Vaccinations administered the last 32+ years, so multiply all these numbers by 10 and you get … 14.2x more likely to report an adverse event for the COVID Vaccines, 18.4x more likely to report a hospitalization for the COVID Vaccines, and 29.2x more likely to report a death after the COVID Vaccinations compared to all other types combined.
 These figures are actually higher than this and growing by the day.

 Of course we are not supposed to use VAERS outside of its intended purpose, BUT this seems like a red flag 🚩in the very least.
 It’s kind of hard to see this data and think absolutely nothing of it.
 Those would be some serious mental gymnastics you would have to do to not believe this data should be scrutinized any further.

 The questions I have in my mind only increased while writing this piece.
-Finding a black hole of VAERS publications for the past year on the CDC website just fuels the suspicions more.
 The data looks bad, the optics look bad, and the way some things are taken seriously and others seem to be brushed aside, looks bad as well.
 Those analyzing the VAERS data officially need to be placed under a microscope because what’s occurring, or not occuring, from the outside looks quite inadequate.